Lord, Let Them Win the Lottery Again!

 Little Kindness Goes a Long Way – Sofia Andrade and Her $200 Win

-And you thought all of these are going to be about million jackpot winners.
+And you thought all of these are going to be about a million jackpot winners.
 Well, here’s a surprise for you.
-Once upon a time a modest woman spent her last $2 to buy a scratch-off card.
+Once upon a time, a modest woman spent her last $2 to buy a scratch-off card.
 She did the drill and won $200.
-Now you probably expect her to spend her winnings on few more tickets or scratch cards, or maybe just spoil herself with a decent apparel item.
+Now you probably expect her to spend her winnings on a few more tickets or scratch cards, or maybe just spoil herself with a decent apparel item.
 Well, she didn’t.
 On her way home our heroine Sofia Andrade met this homeless person called Glenn Williams.
 It was rather cold outside and she invited him for a cup of coffee.
-She picked him up and took him at her place, made him a cup of coffee and they had a chat.
+She picked him up and took him to her place, made him a cup of coffee and they had a chat.
 Glenn was overwhelmed by the kindness and how she took him in to warm himself.

 I guess the $200 win was just the push she needed to do something kind.
 Note she’s a single mother.
 Let that be the reason why you can’t make excuses.